U.S. Bank has 4 types of CDs (certificates of deposit) available to consumers. These are:

 - U.S. Bank “Trade Up” CDs

-Their standard CDs come with yields more akin to the other large national banks, while their CD specials offer slightly more competitive yields.
+Their standard CDs come with yields more akin to the other large national banks, while their CD specials offer more competitive yields.

 Their Step Up CD comes with a 28 month term and a rate that increases every 7 months and their Trade UP CD allows you to swap your deposit for one with a higher rate if interest rates increase while your deposit is active.